mattwparas/steel/README.md

 ```

 Contracts are implemented as _values_, so they are bound to functions.
-This enables to use of contract checking on functions themselves since functions can be passed around:
+This enables the use of contract checking on functions themselves since functions can be passed around:

 ```scheme
 ;; Higher order contracts, check on application